hardin47/website/Math150/Notes/02-ttest.md

 ::: {.example}
-Are the mean ages of the July vs August patients statistically different? (why two sided?)
+Are the mean ages of the July + August vs other patients statistically different? (why two sided?)

 \begin{align}
 H_0: \mu_1 = \mu_2\\